-The purpose of the ProSeP is to indicate UE policies for 5G ProSe direct discovery, 5G ProSe direct communications, 5G ProSe UE-to-network relay UE, 5G ProSe remote UE and UE policies for 5G ProSe usage information reporting.
+The purpose of the ProSeP is to indicate UE policies for 5G ProSe direct discovery, 5G ProSe direct communications, 5G ProSe UE-to-network relay UE, 5G ProSe remote UE, UE policies for 5G ProSe usage information reporting, UE policies for 5G ProSe UE-to-UE relay UE, and UE policies for 5G ProSe end UE.

 The ProSeP is encoded as shown in figures 5.2.1 to 5.2.3 and table 5.2.1 according to the UE policy part top level format (see annex D of 3GPP TS 24.501 [4]).